brainpower/crchecker/README.md

 The tool depends on either the aws-checksums library: [awslabs/aws-checksums](https://github.com/awslabs/aws-checksums) or alternatively good old zlib.

-Be aware that aws-checksums will be a lot faster if you have a modern CPU with SSE4.1 or SSE4.2, for older CPUs zlib may be faster, I have not tested it yet.
+Be aware that aws-checksums will be a lot faster if you have a modern CPU, for older CPUs zlib may be faster, I have not tested it yet.

 On my Ryzen 9 3900X aws-checksums is about twice as fast, see [doc/benchmark.txt](doc/benchmark.txt) for details.